 I hate getting out of the shower.
-It's so relaxing in there and I feel free to sing at the top of my lungs.
+It's so relaxing in there, and I sing at the top of my lungs.
 But the main reason I hate getting out of the shower is because I hate having to untangle my hair afterward.
 It becomes such a mess!

 Fortunately for me, I have found many tips and tricks that have helped ease my untangling pain.
 If you have the same problem as I do, I'm sure you will find these tips on how to untangle hair useful.

 You gotta have the right tools to untangle your hair effectively.
 Thankfully, none of them are too expensive.
 Here are some of the tools that will make untangling easier:

 - Wide-tooth comb

 - Olive oil